UNIV304: Heighten Your Experience

 What is UNIV304?

 UNIV304 is an international sustainable development course that enhances the first-hand learning that naturally occurs during your GIVE trip.
-The course aligns seamlessly with your GIVE trip, allowing you to participate in our normal trip itinerary while not deviating from the group.
+The course aligns seamlessly with your GIVE trip, allowing you to participate on our normal trip itinerary and not deviating from the group.

-This course provides opportunities for global experiential learning that applies to a wide variety of majors and disciplines.
-During this course you will apply critical thinking skills, field observations, and reflective processing to explore the contextual impacts and opportunities associated with your international sustainable development projects.
+It provides opportunities for global experiential learning that applies to a wide variety of majors and disciplines.
+You will apply critical thinking skills, field observations, and reflective processing to explore and reveal the contextual impacts and opportunities associated with your international sustainable development projects.

 You’ll learn about the three pillars of sustainability (economic, environmental and social) and be challenged to reflect on your ability to change the world through a combination of experiential learning, dialogue circles, self-reflection, and traditional education.
 This course optimizes cultural immersion, expands your perspectives on sustainable development and enriches personal growth.
 It’s challenging intellectually, physically, and emotionally and will heighten your experience.